bmeviauac01/datadriven/docs/en/homework/GitHub.md

 ﻿# Submitting your work (GitHub)

 We are using GitHub to submit the solutions.
 Each homework is submitted in a GitHub repository.
 The repository is created through a link included in the exercise description.
 The solution of the exercises are created within these repositories, then committed and pushed to GitHub.
-The submission is finished with a _pull request_ assigned to the instructor (with GitHub username `akosdudas`).
+The submission is finished with a _pull request_ assigned to your lab instructor.

 !!! important "IMPORTANT"
     The submission requirements detailed below and mandatory.
 Submissions not following these guidelines are not graded.